jgordini/apl-quest-notes/_sources/apl-quest/2013/Go-Forth-And-Multiply-APLQuest-2013-8.md

-# Welcome to the APL Quest
+# Go forth and Multiply 2013-8

 ## Today's Quest: Go forth and Multiply